Gingin - Dandaragan

 Population growth drivers in Gingin - Dandaragan are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Demographic trends project an above median population growth for regional areas nationally.
-Gingin-Dandaragan is expected to increase by 1,691 persons by 2041, reflecting a gain of 12.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Regarding demographic trends, an above-median population growth for regional areas across the nation is projected, with the area expected to increase by 1,691 persons by 2041 based on the latest annual ERP population numbers, reflecting a gain of 11.5% in total over the 17 years.

 Frequently Asked Questions - Population